shrey802/unixchange/README.md

 # To start contributing do the following steps:-
 Set up a project in Firebase, get the Firebase Configuration, and put it in the .env file.
 The link 👇 will help you set up the project in Firebase <br />

+Make sure you install same version of packages given in package.json! <br/>

 > https://youtu.be/2hR-uWjBAgw <br/>
 **Timestamp for the video above ☝ 3:04 to 7:00**
 **Also setup Email and Password authentication**